lrusso96/libre-office-updater/README.md

 - **v**.
 Specifies the version to install, e.g. "7.0.0"

 If the previous parameters are not passed to the script, a dialog is prompted to insert them.

+**Note:** for sake of simplicity, I have included in the release assets an executable version that you can download and run.